 American Journey watercolors prefer to stay where you put them, in the palette and on the paper.

 Whether you like this or not depends on how you paint.
 While this trait does make some techniques easier (like maintaining a shape in wet-on-wet), it also makes some techniques (like a smooth wash) more difficult.
-Also, I often enjoy the watercolor surprises created by the high fluidity of other brands.
+Also, I often enjoy the watercolor surprises created by the high fluidity of other brands, but American Journey paints dilute beautifully so adding enough water to create a nice flow is easy.

 My friend, Bekki, used a watercolor medium with these paints and shared with me how that can increase dispersement.
 Since I know nothing about mediums, I'll share her expert tip with you: